iamisha/Java-3rdS/java-1st/readme.md

 ---> We could simply use the try-catch block or we can easily throws the IOException

 ----> solutin is in :- WriteInFile.java

+Thank you, hope your day goes well :)